 The following test development committees are formed for participation in MTEL development activities.

 Committee members work at every stage of MTEL test development to ensure that test materials are accurate, reflective of the standards of Massachusetts, and free from bias.
-Educators review MTEL materials with a focus on excluding language, content, or perspectives that might disadvantage teacher candidates based on background characteristics irrelevant to the purpose of the test.
+Educators review MTEL materials with a focus on excluding language, content, or perspectives that might disadvantage educator candidates based on background characteristics irrelevant to the purpose of the test.
 In addition, committee members work to ensure that the MTEL includes content and perspectives that reflect the diversity of the Massachusetts population.
-Bias review is a responsibility of every educator who reviews MTEL test materials.
+Bias review is the responsibility of every educator who reviews MTEL test materials.

 • Qualifying (Passing) Score Panel: Panelists' qualifications for the Qualifying Score Panel are similar to those required to participate on the Content Advisory Committee.
-The panel consists of approximately 15 educators licensed and teaching in Massachusetts public schools; college faculty who are teaching (or have taught) undergraduate or graduate arts and sciences courses in which teacher candidates are enrolled, or who prepare undergraduate or graduate education students for educator licensure; and other educators in the content area who are familiar with issues of bias and special needs.
+The panel consists of educators licensed and teaching in Massachusetts public schools; college faculty who are teaching (or have taught) undergraduate or graduate arts and sciences courses in which educator candidates are enrolled, or who prepare undergraduate or graduate education students for educator licensure; and other educators in the content area who are familiar with issues of bias and special needs.
 About 25 percent of the Content Advisory Committee members are invited to participate in passing score activities, while the majority of the panel consists of Massachusetts educators who have not yet participated in the test development process for the field.
 The Department makes the final determination of the membership of the Qualifying Score Panel.

 Prepare Draft Test Objectives and Specifications